google-deepmind/mujoco/doc/programming/simulation.rst

 the acceleration ``mjData.qacc`` at time ``mjData.time``, given the :ref:`state and control <siStateControl>` at time ``mjData.time``.
 The numerical integrator then advances the state and time to ``mjData.time + mjModel.opt.timestep``.
 Now, the control is required to be a function of the state at time ``mjData.time``.
-However a general feedback controller can be a very complex function, depending on various features of the state - in particular all the features computed by MuJoCo as intermediate results of the simulation.
+However a general feedback controller can be a very complex function, depending on various features of the state -- in particular all the features computed by MuJoCo as intermediate results of the simulation.
 These may include contacts, Jacobians, passive forces.
-None of these quantities are available before ``mj_step`` is called (or rather, they are available but outdated by one time step).
+None of these quantities are available before ``mj_step`` is called (or rather, they are available but *outdated by one time step*).
 In contrast, when ``mj_step`` calls our control callback, it does so as late in the computation as possible
 - namely after all the intermediate results dependent on the state but not on the control have been computed.

 The same effect can be achieved without using a control callback.
 This is done by breaking ``mj_step`` in two parts: